-I have seen other attorneys post that a criminal background will not keep a claimant from receiving disability benefits as long as the claimant does not have an outstanding felony warrant.
+I have seen other attorneys post that a criminal background will not keep a claimant from receiving Social Security Disability benefits as long as the claimant does not have an outstanding felony warrant.

 This is mostly correct.
 However, there is one additional “felony impairment” rule: a claimant cannot receive Title II Disability Insurance benefits if the claimant’s impairment arose in connection with the commission of a felony.
 Under the Title II Regulations, 20 C.F.R.
 404.1506, Subsection (a), limitations resulting from the commission of a felony must be excluded from consideration of disability under the Act: